“In the world of online customer service, it’s important to remember your competitor is only one mouse click away.”

 Ameyo: Ameyo is the market leader in Omnichannel Customer Experience.
 It routes calls to specific supports agents based on agent skill-set, and/or customer preference.

 When integrated with customer support, AI reduces human effort and enhances it, without compromising on customer experience.
 With this technology, it has become easier for customers to demand immediate responsiveness from brands.
-And the supply for this demand is ensured using AI based tools that are available across multiple touchpoints.
+And the supply for this demand is ensured using AI based customer support tools that are available across multiple touchpoints.

 AI based tools can be put into two simple categories: